 Treatments By Concern

 Acne is a chronic inflammatory skin disease.
 It is characterized by blackheads, whiteheads, pimples and sometimes cysts.
 It is caused primarily by skin cells sticking together and clogging hair follicles.
 Hormones, bacteria, genetics and inflammation also play a large part in its formation.
-Acne is not caused by dirt or not washing your face, however it is best to wash daily with a mild soap or cleanser.
-Acne is generally formed on the face but can be on the back neck and chest as well.
+Acne is not caused by dirt or not washing your face.
+However, it is best to wash daily with a mild soap or cleanser.
+Acne is generally formed on the face but can appear on the back neck and chest as well.